 Is the company validly registered?

 Is the shareholding of the company allocated in accordance with the agreement between the founders?
-If not then what is the desired allocation of the shares?
+If not, then what is the desired allocation of the shares?

 Have the founders entered into a founders’ or shareholders’ agreement?
 If yes, then have the articles of association been amended to reflect the provisions of the relevant agreement?